Aim of this guidance

-- Each offence will have circumstances surrounding it.
+- Each offence is different.
 It may not be necessary to go into each offence in detail, but some questions about what happened, who was involved (if appropriate) and why it happened might be helpful.

-- In most cases, you should be looking for a clear explanation.
-This explanation should help to reassure you about what the offence actually involved.
+- In most cases, you should be looking for a clear explanation that helps reassure you.

 - Where there any aggravating or mitigating circumstances?
 There may have been personal circumstances involved at the time, including issues with accommodation, education, employment, management of finances and income, lifestyle and associates, relationships, drugs and alcohol, emotional well-being or health.

-Every offence, and every situation, is different.
-You might not need to consider all of the above for a particular situation.
+- Every offence, and every situation, is different.
+You might not need to consider all of the above for every situation.

 - Looking back, what is their attitude about what happened?

-- Consider whether you think the applicant is being open, honest and taking responsibility, rather than making excuses or minimising their offences.
+- Consider whether you think the applicant is being open and honest.

-- How genuine do they come across?
+- How genuinely do they come across?
 Are they sincere?

 Changes in circumstances